-Deerfield, Illinois Ban Assault Weapons, Will Fine Owners $1,000 Per Day Until They Surrender Them
+Deerfield, Illinois Bans Assault Weapons, Will Fine Owners $1,000 Per Day Until They Surrender Them

 “Every law-abiding villager of Deerfield has the right to protect themselves, their homes, and their loved ones with the firearm that best suits their needs.”

-Whether Deerfield’s ban will pass Constitutional muster or be invalidated remains to be seen.
-However, another Chicago suburb – Highland Park, Illinois – passed an assault weapons ban in 2013.
-That ban was challenged by the Illinois State Rifle Association, according to The Chicago Tribune.
-However, the 7th U.S. Circuit Court of Appeals ruled the law Constitutional, and the U.S. Supreme Court refused to take up the case, effectively allowing Highland Park’s ban to remain in place.
+Whether Deerfield’s ban will pass constitutional muster or be invalidated remains to be seen.
+However, another Chicago suburb — Highland Park, Illinois — passed an assault weapons ban in 2013.
+That ban was challenged by the Illinois State Rifle Association, according to the Chicago Tribune.
+However, the 7th U.S. Circuit Court of Appeals ruled the law constitutional, and the U.S. Supreme Court refused to take up the case, effectively allowing Highland Park’s ban to remain in place.